The Two Major Conflicting Types of Bible Dating Systems

-The Book of Daniel is another example of a Bible book under attack by unbeliving "scholarship."
+The Book of Daniel is a third example of a Bible book under attack by unbeliving "scholarship."
 The Book of Daniel, written in Babylonian captivity by Daniel, the book has a geat deal of prophecy which was fulfilled in world history in very obvious ways.
 Critical dating mandates a much later date for the authorship of Daniel, so that the "prophecies" may be be dismissed as fradulant.
-While this rejection of inerrancy requires puposeful deception on the part of biblical authors, and should not be considered as a possibility by Christians.
+This rejection of inerrancy requires puposeful deception on the part of biblical authors, and should not be considered as a possibility by Christians.
 It is worth noting that this attack has been defended strongly by archeological proofs.

 What remains is for Christains to identify those references which are conservative, faithful works of study, versus those works which have intentionally or indiscriminately included this malicous scholarship.

 The litmus test of a reference book such as a Bible dictionary or Bible encyclopedia can be the dating of the books of Genesis, Isaiah, and Daniel.
 Genesis should be from about 1400 B.C., NOT 500 BC, Isaiah should be approcimately 790-680 BC, not 550 BC or later, and Daniel should be from about 500-600 BC, NOT 160 BC.
 Also, none of these books should be described as having multiple authors!

 Other Notes on Christian Period Dating